lyh710/deep_piano/README.md

 1. Music format ready:
     - convert mp3 to wav using ffmpeg: ffmpeg_mp3_to-wav.bat
-    - ffmpeg executable file should be downloaded for win64 and placed in .\FFmpeg\bin\ffmpeg.exe Note the conversion to wav is only required due to the piano music available happened to be mp3 format.
+    - ffmpeg executable file should be downloaded for win64 and placed in .\FFmpeg\bin\ffmpeg.exe
+    - Note the conversion to wav is only required due to the piano music available happened to be mp3 format.

 2. Music to numeric data:
     - Python package librosa is employed, which will convert wav file into 1-D numpy array, given sample_rate (sr) as hyper-parameter
     - music length (in seconds) x sample_rate = numpy array length (1-D)

 3. DNN based on Data
-    - Use the last 10 seconds of music to generate (predict) the next music note
-    - Given sample_rate=sr, last 10 seconds of music will involve 1xsr numerical samples, meaning we are using 10xsr last samples to generate the next 1 sample
+    - train towards the scenario of using the last N to generate the next 1 sample
+    - LSTM + Dense
+    - Loss = mae

 4. DNN to generate music
+    - short starting piece of piano melody (random segment from hold-out piece)

 5. Data to Music
+    - librosa

 ## Reference
 1. https://www.coursera.org/learn/nlp-sequence-models by Andrew Ng from deeplearning.ai.